 Cryssa Bazos – a charming Canadian romance writer who sets her novels in the Interregnum, like me!

-Matt Cain – looking for some fun chick lit in a glamorous setting?
+Matt Cain – looking for some uplifting contemporary novels?
 He’s your man.
 He’s also given me some excellent advice about publishing.

 Tracey Chevalier – Girl With A Pearl Earring is my go-to book when I want to immerse myself in Dutch culture.